GSB College

 4. Legal Advisor/Consultant

-Legal consultants are hired by corporates, banks, and government institutions to ensure legal compliance and risk mitigation.
+Legal consultants are hired by corporations, banks, and government institutions to ensure legal compliance and risk mitigation.

 Ideal For: Those who prefer a structured, non-litigation career path